sciccolella/reSASC/README.md

 - `-n [INT]`: Number of cells in the input file.
 - `-m [INT]`: Number of mutations in the input file.
-- `-k [INT]`: k value of Dollo(k) model.
+- `-k [INT]`: k value of Dollo-k model.
-- `-j [INT]`: j value of Camin-Sokal(j) model.
+- `-j [INT]`: j value of Camin-Sokal-j model.
 - `-a [FLOAT/STRING]`: False Negative rate in the input file or path of the file containing different FN rates for each mutations.
 - `-b [FLOAT]`: False Positive rate in the input file.
 - `-i [STRING]`: Path of the input file.

 **Model parameters (optional)**
 - `-d [INT]`: Maximum number of total deletions allowed in the solution.
 By default the value is set to have no restriction (+INF).
 - `-c [INT]`: Maximum number of total recurrences allowed in the solution.
-BY default the value is set to have no restition (+INF).
+BY default the value is set to have no restriction (+INF).
 - `-e [STRING]`: Path of the mutations' name file.
 If this parameter is not used then the mutation will be named progressively from `1`.
 - `-E [STRING]`: Path of the cells' name file.
 If this parameter is not used then the cells will be named progressively from `1`.
 - `-g [FLOAT/STRING]`: Loss rate in the input file or path of the file containing different GAMMA rates for each mutations.
 - `-q [FLOAT/STRING]`: Recurrent rate in the input file or path of the file containing different DELTA rates for each mutations.
 - `-R [INT]`: Set the total number of Simulated Annealing repetitions.
 Default is 5.
-- `-M`: Force sasc to infer a monoclonal tree, i.e. a tree with only one node child of the germline.
+- `-M`: Force reSASC to infer a monoclonal tree, i.e. a tree with only one node child of the germline.
 Default is not set.

 **Output parameters (optional)**
 - `-l`: If this flag is used SASC will output a mutational tree with cells attached to it.
-Ortherwise cells will not present.
+Otherwise cells will not present.
 Please note that this flag is needed if you plan to run the visualization tool afterwards.
 - `-x`: If this flag is used, SASC will additionally output the expected matrix E.
 - `-P [STRING]`: Prefix for the output files.